dragonwasrobot/dragonwasrobot.github.io/_posts/2016-09-14-an-introduction-to-information-security.md

 - do as [Henry David Thoreau](https://en.wikipedia.org/wiki/Henry_David_Thoreau)
   and go live in a cabin in the woods.

-### Parting words
+### Conclusion

-If you feel that I did not cover any of the above topics in great enough detail, you can easily find more information using your search engine (DuckDuckGo) and a few well placed keywords in your search query.
+In this post, I have tried to cover the basics of what you as a private citizen can do to help keep your data private and secure without making any major sacrifices in terms of convenience.
+If you felt that I did not cover some of the above topics in great enough detail, you can easily find more information using your favorite search engine (DuckDuckGo) and a few well placed keywords in your search query.

 Before we leave, remember the following: